 Snorkeling Kauai is an underwater lover’s dream.
 Marine life is beautiful and abundant, waters are turquoise and blue, clear as can be, and the sunshine is plentiful all year round.
 Not to mention, this activity is perfect for all ages of your family.

 March is a particularly great time to snorkel the Garden Island, because water temperatures are in the mid-70s and not much rain falls during this month.
-Many beaches are ideal for snorkeling on Kauai, but here are a few that really stand out.
+Our best beaches are ideal for snorkeling on Kauai, but here are a few that really stand out.

-1) Tunnels Beach offers a variety of marine life but can also bring a strong current.
+Tunnels Beach on Kauai’s North Shore offers a variety of marine life but can also bring a strong current.
 The outer reef is the best place to snorkel, but there is also a shallow reef to explore that gives way to a 40-foot drop, offering amazing underwater views.
 Parking can be a challenge here, but some locals will let you park in their yards for a fee.

 Pacific Green Sea Turtles can be found swimming along the shores of Tunnels Beach in the early morning hours.
-Since currents can be strong here, this may not be your best choice for a beginner snorkeling spot.
+Since currents can be strong here, this may not be one of the best snorkeling spots for beginners.

-Lydgate State Park is perfect for a family snorkeling outing – just don’t forget the sunscreen and snacks.
-Here, you don’t have to worry about waves pummeling you, or currents sweeping you away.
-The waters are protected by an enclosed area, so kids can enjoy snorkeling for the first time and parents can relax.
+Lydgate Beach Park is perfect for a snorkeling family outing – just don’t forget the sunscreen and snacks.
+At Lydgate Park, you don’t have to worry about waves pummeling you, or currents sweeping you away.
+The waters are protected by an enclosed area, so kids can enjoy snorkeling around the coral reefs for the first time and parents can relax.
 Tons of colorful fish inhabit this area.
-There’s also a fantastic playground on the beach and clean facilities to shower in after a fun day oceanside.
+There’s also a fantastic playground on the beach and clean facilities to shower in after a fun day at the oceanside.

-Our Koloa Landing staff would be happy to help you pick the perfect snorkeling spot to match your desires.
+The staff at our resort in Kauai would be happy to help you pick the perfect Hawaiian snorkeling beaches to match your desires.
 Call us today at 808-240-6600 and we’ll help you arrange an underwater adventure!